LarsSchimmelpfennig/civic-mcp-server/README.md

 The CIViC database is a crowd-sourced repository of clinical interpretations of cancer variants.
 This MCP server enables structured queries and data analysis of cancer genomics information through natural language interactions with AI assistants.

-## MCP Specification Compliance

-This server implements **MCP 2025-06-18** specification with the following compliance status:

 ## Tool Annotations Reference

 The server defines comprehensive tool annotations for MCP clients: